 Casas Capay Valley

-Casas Capay Valley will provide farm worker families with secure, affordable homes and access to land.
+Providing three farm worker families with secure, affordable homes and access to land in the Capay Valley.

 Landowners Paul Muller and Dru Rivers are contributing a 2-1/2-acre parcel to Casagraria for the construction of its first three homes designated for farmworker families.